accodeing/copy-with-style/README.md

 # options

- > This is targeted for v0.2.0, in 0.1.x font and color information is hardcoded, the output is HTML and it runs an external command, `copy-as-html`, that is available as a ruby script below.

-You can create presets in the settings that you bind to key combinations.
+You can create presets in the settings, up to three of them, available using `alt+a 1` - `alt+a 3`.
 A preset is a named combination of:
  * Output format, RTF or HTML.
  * Font face and size.
  * Background color.
  * Optional external command, if not provided it will fall back to the default behaviour and copy the result to the clipboard.

 This gives you pretty free reign as to how you want to consume the result.
-I use it with the simple `copy-as-html` ruby script:
+I use it with this simple `copy-as-html` ruby script:

 ```ruby
 #!/usr/bin/env ruby